esteedqueen/estherolatunde.com/content/posts/background-jobs-sidekiq.md

 I've been using [Resque](https://github.com/resque/resque) for a while but recently made a switch to [Sidekiq](https://github.com/mperham/sidekiq) on a few apps.
 I initially wanted to write about the switch but I soon realized that the knowledge of introducing Sidekiq to a new project is important and the post became really long so I decided to split it.
 In this post, I'm going to show you how to use Sidekiq for your background jobs on a new rails app.
 And in part 2, I'll write about switching from an existing app on Resque to Sidekiq.

 ## Why Sidekiq?
-I made the move for two reasons:
+I made the move for 3 reasons:

   1. Failed jobs on Resque:
 ![Failed jobs on Resque](/images/resquefailedjobs.png)